jonathandfitzgerald/wwp-w2vonline/README.md

 Each model in the catalog has a descriptive “short name”, which is used to populate the dropdown menu of queryable models.
 The “location” field gives a relative filepath to the model’s BIN file.
 The two description fields can be left as empty strings, since they aren’t yet in use.
 Finally, the “public” field is marked “true” (if the model should be published in the browser), or “false” (if the model should not be published).

 To add your own entries to the catalog, follow the template above, making sure to separate entries with commas.
-You may also want to change which of the existing models are published to the Tool interface.
+You may also want to change which of the existing models are published to the WVI interface.